 Legislative History • Books and Reports • Articles • Internet Resources • Additional Library Resources

 The longstanding child support guidelines have undergone several major changes in the past few decades.
-The guidelines were changed in 2005, which became effective in 2007; minor clarifications were added in 2006; a 2012 gubernatorial veto dictated further clarifications; the 2015 amendments addressed those needs; further clarifications were added in 2016, which became effective in 2018.
+The guidelines were changed in 2005, which became effective in 2007; minor clarifications were added in 2006; a 2012 gubernatorial veto dictated further clarifications; the 2015 amendments addressed those needs; further clarifications were added in 2016, which became effective in 2018; modifications were made in 2021, many of which will become effective in 2023.
 From 1953 to 2005, the guidelines were coded in chapter 518, but they were renumbered to 518A in the 2006 Minnesota Statutes.